 Description of Timber Corbels

-Timber faux wooden corbels will add visual interest to any home with their rugged, down-to-earth look.
+Timber corbels will add visual interest to any home with their rugged, Old World look.
 Made of sturdy, high-density polyurethane, they can be used both indoors and on exteriors and are staunchly resistant to damage from weather and pest damage.